 - Cover (Mark Fredrickson)

-- Man of Veal (A MAD Movie Satire) (Desmond Devlin (again??), Tom Richmond)
+- Two Defectives (A MAD TV Satire) (Arnie Kogen, Tom Richmond)

 - Spy vs. Spy (Peter Kuper)

 - The Puffington Host (Matt Lassen & Scott Maiko)

 - 7 Easy Ways to Defeat Godzilla (Mike Morse, Hermann Mejia)

 - Drawn Out Dramas (Sergio Aragonés, appear throughout the issue)

 I did the art on the parody of the HBO TV series “True Detective” (incorrectly listed as “A Mad Movie Satire” in the issue’s table of contents), a six pager written by Arnie Kogen.
 Look for a sneak peek of my art from that in tomorrow’s post.

 Well . . .
 What are you waiting for, clod?!?
 Go out and buy a fershlugginer copy already!